VISHWARAJ-G/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### RESULTS

-By this we have verified the truth table of JK and SR using verilog.
+By this we have verified the truth table of JK,SR,T,D Flipflops using verilog.